brianjk17/brianjk17/README.md

 ### Hi there 👋 My name is Brian

-Junior Frontend Engineer @LiquidX Studio.
+Software Engineer @ MON CO. (formerly LiquidX Studio).
 Always exploring new technologies, frameworks, libaries, and coding languages.
 Currently a webdev who's been joining hackathons to dive into the world of Web3!
 Exploring the decentralized future and all the possibilities it brings 🚀

 ### Projects